dt-tom/SpringSummoner/README.md

 __Colors__

-We're on that sandy pallette.
+We're on that sandy palette.
 Actual colors TODO.

 __Typefaces__